SrishtiDharwani/flight-tracker-app/README.md

 <img src="./public/line.png"/>
 <br/>

-On clicking on the flight icon, line connecting waypoints from departure airport to the current location and futher till the arrival airport is shown to indicate the flight path.
+On clicking on the flight icon, line connecting waypoints from departure airport to the current location and further till the arrival airport is shown to indicate the flight path.

 _For more examples, please refer to the [site](https://flight-tracker-one.vercel.app/)_